Diverticulitis and diverticulosis - discharge

 Diverticular disease - discharge

 You were in the hospital to treat diverticulitis.
-This is an infection of an abnormal pouch (called a diverticulum) in your intestinal wall (most commonly in the sigmoid colon).
+This is an infection and inflammation of an abnormal pouch (called a diverticulum) in your intestinal wall (most commonly in the sigmoid colon).
 This article tells you how to take care of yourself when you leave the hospital.

 When You're in the Hospital